anast-ananko/server/README.md

 **Update User**
 ----
-Updates role of selected user.
+Updates role of selected user (only available for ADMIN).

 <details>